MicrosoftDocs/msix-docs/msix-src/psf/psf-current-working-directory.md

     $Win10SDKVersion  = "10.0.19041.0"                               ## Latest version of the Win10 SDK
     ```

-1. Unpack the Windows App to the staging folder by running the following PowerShell cmdlet:
+1. Unpack the Windows app to the staging folder by running the following PowerShell cmdlet:
     ```PowerShell
     ## Sets the directory to the Windows 10 SDK
     Set-Location "${env:ProgramFiles(x86)}\Windows Kits\10\Bin\$Win10SDKVersion\$OSArchitecture"

-    ## Unpackages the Windows App to the staging folder
+    ## Unpackages the Windows app to the staging folder
     .\makeappx.exe unpack /p "$AppPath" /d "$StagingFolder"
     ```

 ### Create and inject required PSF Files
-To apply corrective actions to the Windows App the a **config.json** file must be created, and supplied with information about the Windows App Launcher that is failing.
-If there are multiple Windows App Launchers that are experiencing issues, the **config.json** file can be updated with multiple entries.
+To apply corrective actions to the Windows app, you must create a **config.json** file, and supply it with information about the Windows app launcher that's failing.
+If there are multiple Windows app launchers that are experiencing issues, then the **config.json** file can be updated with multiple entries.

-After updating the **config.json** file, the **config.json** file and supporting PSF fixup files must then be moved into the root of the Windows App package.
+After updating the **config.json** file, the **config.json** file and supporting PSF fixup files must then be moved into the root of the Windows app package.

 1. Open Visual Studio Code (VS Code), or any other text editor.
 1. Create a new file, by selecting the **File** menu at the top of the VS Code, selecting **New File** from the drop-down menu.
 1. Save the file as **config.json**, by select the **File** menu at the top of the VS Code window, selecting **Save** from the drop-down menu.
-In the Save As window, navigate to the Windows App Staging directory (**C:\PSF\Staging\PSFSampleApp**) and set the **File Name** as `config.json`.
+In the Save As window, navigate to the Windows app staging directory (**C:\PSF\Staging\PSFSampleApp**) and set the **File Name** as `config.json`.
 Select the **Save** button.
 1. Copy the following code to the newly created **config.json** file.
     ```JSON
     {